Prone to Error

 - grainy video of a set of headlights captured on a neighbor’s surveillance was thought to be those of the McStay Isuzu Trooper, departing the driveway of the residence at 7:47PM, never to return.

 But there are days in the published phone log of Joseph McStay, where he is not on his cell phone until sometime between 9AM & 11 AM.
-(Caveat: Summer’s phone records have never been published, so her habits are uncertain.
-And the McStay landline records and general computer usage are also not known to the general public.)
+Caveat: Summer’s phone records have never been published, so her habits are uncertain.
+And the McStay landline records and general computer usage are also not known to the general public.
+However we do know that the last call from Summer’s cell phone on February 4th was at 2:30PM; the last call from the McStay landline was at 4:15PM.
+If this phone usage was common, this might suggest that Summer was not on either the landline or her cell phone that often.
+No where as often and Joseph McStay, who used his cell phone for business.

 Could the family have just not used their phones or computer early that Friday morning?
 Joseph McStay’s phone log not only showed that many days his cellular phone usage began well after 9AM, but that on most days there was a “dark” period, between six and eight every evening. (otherwise Joseph McStay was on his phone all day long.)
 This two hour block is a time one might imagine Joseph put aside to spend quality time with his wife and two toddlers.
 So, it seems possible that Joseph and Summer may have deliberately kept their phones off the morning of the 5th, and were abducted before they were ready to use them.
 (Even close family friend, McCarger McGyver at trial stated that he felt some were overreacting when they could not reach the McStay family in the weeks they were missing, and he had been scheduled to see them that weekend.
 And he had attempted to reach Summer many times on Friday Feb.
 5. No family or friends sounded the alarm on the McStay’s disappearance.
 It seems that the McStay family of four had gone off grid from time to time.)